-Honey Roasted Sesame Cashews are a sweet and salty snack that are ready in just twenty minutes.
-Whole cashews are coated in a thin layer of honey and toasted sesame seeds with a hint of heat from cayenne pepper.
+Honey sesame cashews are a sweet and salty treat that's perfect for snacking.
+Whole cashews are coated in a thin layer of honey and toasted sesame seeds with a hint of heat from the addition of cayenne pepper.

 For this recipe, you'll need whole or halved cashews, toasted sesame seeds, honey, salt, and cayenne pepper.

-Honey roasted sesame cashews also make a great gift.
-After your cashews have cooled completely, carefully package them into small cello bags to give as gifts to coworkers or friends.
-Or, package an entire batch into a decorative tin for gift giving.
+- Give as a gift - After your cashews have cooled completely, carefully package them into small cello bags, or a decorative tin, for gift giving.

 Honey Roasted Sesame Cashews